 Topics in Religion: World Religions

-Distance education course.
-Surveys the major

-religious traditions of the world.
-Study includes an

-overview of origins, major philosophical and

-theological underpinnings, typical aspects of

-worship and ethics, and major social, cultural and

-political influences.
-Study is done from a
+AU/HSI course.
+Surveys the major religious traditions of the world.
+Study includes an overview of origins, major philosophical and theological underpinnings, typical aspects of worship and ethics, and major social, cultural and political influences.
+Study is done from a consciously Christian framework.

-V (3)

-consciously Christian framework.

-RELG496 (1-3) Special Projects in Religion
+Special Projects in Religion